alphabill-org/alphabill/docs/transactions.md

 ##### Split Bill

-This transaction splits a bill in two, creating a new bill with its own owner condition (*TargetOwner*) and value (*TargetValue*).
+This transaction splits a bill in two, creating a new bill with a new owner condition (*TargetOwner*) and value (*TargetValue*).
 The value of the bill being split is reduced by the value of the new bill and is specified in the *RemainingValue* attribute.
-The sum of values specified by *TargetValue* and *RemainingValue* attributes must be equal to the value of the bill before the split.
+The sum of *TargetValue* and *RemainingValue* must be equal to the value of the bill before the split.

 *TransactionOrder*.*Payload*.*Type* = "split"\
 *TransactionOrder*.*Payload*.*Attributes* contains: